-Russian Diplomat Says Ties with US in 'unprecedented Crisis'
+Russian Diplomat Says Ties With US in 'Unprecedented Crisis'

 The New START treaty, signed in 2010 by President Barack Obama and Russian President Dmitry Medvedev, limits each country to no more than 1,550 deployed nuclear warheads and 700 deployed missiles and bombers.
 The agreement envisages sweeping on-site inspections to verify compliance.

-Just days before the treaty was due to expire in February 2021, Russia and the United States agreed to extend it for another five years.
+Just days before the treaty was due to expire in February 2021, Russia and the U.S. agreed to extend it for five years.

-The U.S. State Department last week said that Russia's refusal to allow the inspections “prevents the United States from exercising important rights under the treaty and threatens the viability of U.S.-Russian nuclear arms control.”
+The U.S. State Department last week said that Russia's refusal to allow the inspections "prevents the U.S. from exercising important rights under the treaty and threatens the viability of U.S.-Russian nuclear arms control."
 It noted that nothing prevents Russian inspectors from conducting inspections of the U.S. facilities.

 At the same time, he reaffirmed Moscow's view that resuming inspections wasn't possible in the current environment.